EciStg/order-placement/probe/README.md

     > Required for ECi implementations.
     >
     > Recommended for Seller implementations.

-    This probe must be a light weight fast, running indicator of API availability; think of it like a **ping**.
-It must do as little as possible yet still be able to announce that the API is up and running.
-It is expected this probe will be called one or more times per minute.
-Calling applications are required to check the HTTP Status Code and interpret it as pass **200** or fail **500**.
-A body must not be returned to the caller.

     Checking the HTTP Status Code for the top probe: